spiral/docs/application/controllers.md

 > When no action set controller will use it's default action, which is "index" (you can overwrite this value as values used for actions prefixes and postfixes, see Controller code).

-## HMVC
+## "HMVC"
-Due every controller can be called without nesessary routing you can implement HMVC pattern in your application like that:
+Due every controller can be called without nesessary routing you can implement HMVC approach in your application like that:

 ```php
 protected function hvmcAction(OtherController $controller)